Theresa May Will Keep Trying To Cut Immigration Despite Reported Opposition From Her Cabinet

 Immigration down

-The Prime Minister will recommit to a pledge to bring immigration numbers down to below 100,000, despite the number being broken year on year, and despite opposition to such a hard line on migration from within her own senior cabinet, as the Evening Standard, now under George Osborne's editorship, claimed yesterday.
+The rime minister will recommit to a pledge to bring immigration numbers down to below 100,000, despite the number being broken year on year, and despite opposition to such a hard line on migration from within her own senior cabinet, as the Evening Standard, now under former chancellor George Osborne’s editorship, claimed yesterday.

-Howeer, this morning the health secretary Jeremy Hunt told Radio 4 that the cabinet was "completely united" on the proposed controls.
+However, this morning the health secretary Jeremy Hunt told Radio 4 that the cabinet was “completely united” on the proposed controls.
 Last year (to September) 273,000 people arrived in the UK.

-In a pitch to voters, published in the Daily Telegraph and The Sun newspapers this morning, May emphasised helping ordinary families, whose concerns were often ignored.
+In a pitch to voters published in the Daily Telegraph and Sun newspapers this morning, May emphasised helping ordinary families, whose concerns she said were often ignored.
 She will use her manifesto to warn about the pressure social cohesion faces under rising immigration.

-Post Brexit, May says she will control immigration from Europe, with sources telling the BBC last night it was "clear this means the end of freedom of movement."
+Post-Brexit, May says she will control immigration from Europe, with sources telling the BBC last night it was “clear this means the end of freedom of movement.”

 The Skills Charge, levied on businesses who employe people from overseas, will be doubled in an attempt to deter businesses from hiring abroad.
-This money will be funneled into skills training for UK workers.
+This money will be funnelled into skills training for UK workers.

 Finally, non-EU workers will have to pay more to use the NHS, and students will remain part of the immigration statistics.

-Social Care
+Social care

-May will promise that no-one will have to sell their home to pay for care – instead allowing families to effectively mortgage the cost of their elderly parents social care against their homes.
-Upon their death, the amount owed – above a £100,000 threshold – will be taken from the estate.
+May will promise that no one will have to sell their home to pay for care.
+Instead, families would effectively be allowed to mortgage the cost of their elderly parents’ social care against their homes.
+Upon the parents’ death, the amount owed – above a £100,000 threshold – would be taken from the estate.

-Many people may no longer qualify for home care under May's rules as she intends to change the means-testing to include the cost of your home.
-Presently, only their income and savings are taken into account.
-This means that wealthier people will not be able to rely on the council to meet the cost of care worker visits.
+Many people may no longer qualify for home care under May’s rules as she intends to change the means-testing to include the cost of your home.
+Presently, only income and savings are taken into account.
+This means wealthier people will not be able to rely on the council to meet the cost of care worker visits.

-The winter fuel allowance, which is given to everyone, would be means tested as well, helping to scrap back some £1.3billion, according to the Times.
+The winter fuel allowance, which is currently given to everyone over a certain age, would be means-tested as well, helping to scrape back some £1.3 billion, according to The Times.

+Health secretary Jeremy Hunt, speaking to the BBC’s Today programme from west Yorkshire, defended the policy, saying it was upfront in taking “very difficult decisions” – and rejected assertions that the tax would be a death tax.

+“No. No, tax is going up before people die or after people die.
+It is not a tax,” he said.
+“The assets that you build up over a lifetime should be used to pay for your own care costs.”

 Education

-Nick Clegg's free school dinners policy will be scrapped but school breakfast clubs will be extended – saving roughly £650million.
-This would be part of a £4 billion pumped into schools across the country to ensure that "no child" loses out.
-Clegg said the move was "cynical".
+Nick Clegg’s free school dinners policy will be scrapped but school breakfast clubs will be extended – saving roughly £650 million.
+This would be part of £4 billion pumped into schools across the country to ensure that “no child” loses out.
+Clegg said the move was “cynical”.

 Taxes

-May will throw out David Cameron's promise to "triple lock" the income tax, VAT or national insurance, which promised no rises in all three.
-The PM will stand by a promise to up the personal tax allowance, as well as
+May will throw out David Cameron’s promise to “triple lock” the income tax, VAT or national insurance, which said there would be no rises in all three.
+The PM will stand by a promise to up the personal tax allowance, however.

-A revised timetable to rebalance the deficit – extending the period by three years to 2025 – may also be on cards, the BBC and the Times report.
+A revised timetable to rebalance the deficit – extending the period by three years to 2025 – may also be on cards, the BBC and The Times report.

 Theresa May’s Ruthless, Boring March To Power